n4j1Br4ch1D/simplon-java/brief10-employees-manager/README.md

 - [X] List employees.
 - [X] All employees report(Number of Employees & Number of Tasks).

+## Technologies Checklist

 - [X] A detailed program design/
 - [X] A clear schedule of tasks.
-- [] Use JIRA SOFTWARE to establish USER STORY MAP of the project.
+- [ ] Use JIRA SOFTWARE to establish USER STORY MAP of the project.
 - [X] PostgreSQL database.
 - [X] Use the JDBC.
 - [X] Use the Java Maven.